HOsthzn/Retry/README.md

 > The concepts behind the provided Retry objects can easily be adapted to other programming languages and utilized in a similar fashion

 This is a utility library for retrying operations that can encounter transient faults.
 Retry operations can be configured to happen synchronously or asynchronously, and return either a void or a type result.
-The library also provides interfaces for implementing custom retry strategies.
+The code also provides interfaces for implementing custom retry strategies.

 ## Example usages